SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/feather-river/feather-hallprint.md

 -   One identified issue is that not all `tags_numbers` or `second_tag_numbers` are unique.
--   Each tag is a unique fish, this data may be more helpful as some estimate of fish count, add in a count colum?
+-   Each tag is a unique fish, this data may be more helpful as some estimate of fish count, add in a count column?

 ### Save cleaned data back to google cloud